A City’s Designs: Rhyme and Structure in ‘Little Piece of Harm’ | Chris JonesPosted: March 28, 2021 Filed under: Chris Jones Leave a comment

 I should also highlight here that not all of the poems in the sequence rhyme.
 One of the most pleasing aspects of developing Little Piece of Harm was finding a ‘compartmentalised’ but flexible way in which Pete could correspond with his estranged wife on the other side of the planet.
 I ended up devising these ‘renga’ texting pieces (after the classical Japanese form) where Pete and Kate make contact intermittently with each other via their cell-phones.
 I’ve also included a prose poem, and the final extended piece in the sequence is a ‘blank verse’ letter written by Pete to his son, Finn.
 I suppose the notion of the letter (or email) highlights how we all use forms/formats to frame those tangled, complex communications we impart to each other.
 Paradoxically, the formal structures I have employed here provide an open space for the utterances, speeches, conversations that spill out of the sequence, and allow for distinctive, individual voices to emerge as Pete circumnavigates this part-silenced, part-voluble city.

 This is the second in a series of three blog posts reflecting on the development of Little Piece of Harm.
 You can read the first post here.
-The third post will appear on this site in the coming weeks.
+The third post can be found here.

 Images by Emma Bolland.